wo-language/wo/justifications.md

 ## Scope control

-There are over 100 "halls of shame" in Go's source code, which is a comment point to a repo that used a function that it "shouldn't have".
+There are over 100 "halls of shame" in Go's source code, which is a kind of comment they have that links to repos that used a function that it "shouldn't have".

 It's not really a laughing matter at that point, programs should be able to represent who gets access to what.
+Or, they should be given proper solutions to the work-arounds that they had to use.